aadrian/owl/doc/reference/misc.md

 The events triggered by a child component will be stopped to not bubble outside of the `target`.
 They will, on the other hand, be re-directed onto the `Portal`'s root node and bubble up the DOM as if it were triggered by a regular child Component.

+Beware that those re-directed events are copies of the original event.
+They have:
+- The same payload.
+- The same `originalComponent` than their original counterpart, that is the actual Component that triggered it.
+- A **different** `target` property than their original counterpart.
+The `target` of a re-directed event is necessarily the `Portal`'s root node.

 Pure DOM events do not follow this pattern and are free to bubble their natural, unaltered way up to the `body`.